 <wbr> version is way more readable because we control where it breaks!
 The

-Of course, you can't go and edit every content piece on your website, but I find this method super useful for headers!
+Of course, you can’t edit every content piece on your website, but I find this method super useful for headers!

 How the HTML

-It's super easy to use this tag, we simply place it in the long word where it might have a breakpoint!
+It’s super easy to use this tag.
+We place it in the long word where it might have a breakpoint!

 super<wbr />long<wbr />word<wbr />that<wbr />needs<wbr />to<wbr />break<wbr />better

 You can see this is just a bogus word, but if we run this in our demo, you will see it breaks only on these points if it needs to!